 Wellhead Protection Area.
 Per The Washington State Department of Health Office of Drinking Water geospatial data obtained through the Washington State Geospatial Open Data Portal, the portion of the site east of 5th Street SE is located within the 10-year, 5-year, and 1-year wellhead protection areas for the City of Puyallup Well #13 located at 15th Ave SE and 9th Street SE.
 A portion of the western half of the site is located within the 10-year wellhead protection area for the City of Puyallup Well #27 located on 96th Street.
 Similar to critical aquifer recharge areas, Wellhead protection areas are protected critical areas and groundwater shall not be adversely affected by development as defined within Puyallup Municipal Code Chapter 21.06.1110.
-See figures II-G through II-I - 10 Year, 5 Year, and 1 Year Wellhead Protection Areas showing the extent of nearby wellhead protection areas in relation to the MGSH campus.
+See figures II-G through II-1 - 10 Year, 5 Year, and 1 Year Wellhead Protection Areas showing the extent of nearby wellhead protection areas in relation to the MGSH campus.

-Geologic Hazard Area.
+Geologic Hazard Area - Volcanic Hazard Area.
 As shown in Figure II-J - Volcanic Hazard Area, the northern edge of the hospital campus lies within the 500-1,000-Year lahar boundary, which indicates the possible extent of pyroclastic flow resulting from the volcanic eruption of Mount Rainier, which lies to the southeast, as documented by the United States Geological Survey, USGS.

 In accompaniment to the 2007 MGSH Master Plan, the established Development Agreement (DA) of the same year set the Case I lahar boundary at the ninety (90) foot elevation line on the Property, based upon information obtained from USGS that was specific to the hospital site.
 The 2007 DA stated that the City will not regulate critical facilities above that boundary pursuant the City's volcanic hazard critical area regulations.
-On November 18, 2022, USGS confirmed the prior information in writing to the City of Puyallup.
-See Appendix C - USGS Lahar Zone Correspondence.